Claire Messud: Awards

 The American Academy of Arts and Letters has recognized Messud's talent with both an Addison Metcalf Award and a Strauss Living Award.
 She was considered for the 2003 Granta Best of Young British Novelists list, although none of the three passports she holds is British.
 As of 2010–2011, she is a fellow at the Wissenschaftskolleg zu Berlin / Institute of Advanced Study.

+This Strange Eventful History was longlisted for the 2024 Giller Prize.
+It was also longlisted for the 2024 Booker Prize.